Find Your Perfect School

-Lane Community College is one of Oregon’s best culinary schools, offering two main programs for aspiring culinary professionals: Commercial Cooking Certificate and the Commercial Baking and Pastry Certificate.
+Lane Community College is one of Oregon’s best culinary schools, offering two main programs for aspiring culinary professionals: the Commercial Cooking Certificate and the Commercial Baking and Pastry Certificate.
 LCC’s Culinary Arts department offers all programs.
 The school also offers an Associate of Applied Science in Hotel, Restaurant, and Tourism Management for interested applicants.

-LCC’s Commercial Cooking Certificate is a 1-year program designed for students wanting to pursue a career in the foodservice and culinary industry.
+LCC’s Commercial Cooking Certificate is a 1-year program designed for students wanting to pursue a career in the food service and culinary industry.
 It is also designed to gain in-depth knowledge about food and strengthen their culinary proficiencies.

-The program emphasizes classical culinary techniques and theories, with a sequence of classes focusing on the learning by doing approach.
+The program emphasizes classical culinary techniques and theories, with a sequence of classes focusing on the learning-by-doing approach.
 To earn the Commercial Cooking Certificate, students must complete 45 credits.
 With a holistic curriculum, students will learn the essential aspects of Commercial Cooking, including the following:

 - Dining Room Service Skills

 - Foundational Baking and Pastry Skills and Knowledge